 You’re in a mad rush most of the time.
 You’ve got so many jobs to do and roles to play that you feel like there’s never enough time.
 Meditation allows you to experience quite the opposite.
 During meditation, you can rest your brain and experience a sense of “there’s nowhere else I have to be right now, and nothing else I have to do.”
 The slowing of time is like a breath of fresh air, and it often results in slowing you down throughout the rest of your day.

 2 | Meditation helps you savor the small things.

 You’re surrounded by so much stimulation nowadays that you can hardly devote attention to any one thing.
 Meditation helps you develop the skill of mono-tasking by focusing attention on one thing at a time, whether it be the breath, sounds, or watching thoughts come and go.
 Meditation also trains your brain to pick up the fine details in simple experiences.
 The breath, for example, can be transformed into a beautiful rhythm with variations in pace, depth, temperature, and sound.
 You might be surprised to find yourself entertained by such simple beauty, and picking up on more of these experiences even when you’re not meditating.

 3 | Meditation helps you become “responsive” rather than “reactive.”

 Responsiveness involves a lot more choice than reactiveness, which is largely emotions-based.
-When meditating, you can learn to distance yourself from these emotions, whether they be pleasant or painful.
-By stepping back, you can become a skilled observer, watching them pass by without clinging to them.
+When meditating, you can learn to observe these emotions, whether they be pleasant or painful.
+By stepping back, you can skillfully watch them pass by without clinging to them.
 Instead of getting caught up in the feeling of pins and needles in my foot, for example, I sat with the discomfort, and soon my mind calmed despite the pain.
 I had temporary numbness in my body, but ultimately, I was in control of my mind.

 4 | Meditation helps you get in touch with yourself.